PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 } satisfies Config;
 ```

-Here is the whole file `pages/posts.ts` after we are done :
+Here is the whole file `pages/posts.ts` after we are done:

 ```ts filename=pages/posts.ts
 import {